InstaHide's Sample Complexity When Mixing Two Private Images: A Unified Framework to Compare With Existing Attacks

 The classical $\ell_2$ regression can be solved in an efficient way in both theory and practice.
-However, here we don't know the random signs, and there are $2^m$ possibilities.
-We are unaware any provable algorithm without guessing all the $2^m$ possibilities.
-Thus the running time of our algorithm in this step is dominated by $2^m$. \begin{itemize} \item For this step, \cite{carlini_attack}'s attack is a heuristic algorithm that uses gradient descent. \item For this step, \cite{csz20}'s attack is doing the exact same thing as us.
-However, their goal is just recover one private image which means $m=O(k^2)$.
-They only need to guess $2^{k^2}$ possibilities. \end{itemize} \end{itemize}
+However, here we don't know the random signs and we have to consider all $2^m$ possibilities.
+In fact, we show that solving $\ell_2$ regression with hidden signs is NP-hard. \begin{itemize} \item For this step, \cite{carlini_attack}'s attack is a heuristic algorithm that uses gradient descent. \item For this step, we enumerate all possibilities of random signs to reduce it to standard $\ell_2$ regressions. \cite{csz20}'s attack is doing the exact same thing as us.
+However, since their goal is just recovering one private image (which means $m=O(k^2)$) they only need to guess $2^{k^2}$ possibilities. \end{itemize} \end{itemize}